Molybdenum in Magnetically Shielded Rooms

 - Excellent Mechanical Strength: Molybdenum’s high tensile strength and hardness make it suitable for structural components within MSRs.

-- Thermal and Electrical Conductivity: Molybdenum provides good thermal and electrical conductivity, aiding in heat dissipation and stability in sensitive applications.
+- Thermal and Electrical Conductivity: Molybdenum provides good thermal and electrical conductivity, aiding heat dissipation and stability in sensitive applications.

 3. Specific Molybdenum Grades Used in MSRs